 Teen Ink and our partner, Gotham Writers, run online writing classes for teenagers throughout the year.
 Classes focus on Creative Writing and Creative Nonfiction.
 Courses are designed to foster creativity and self-expresion in a supportive atmosphere.
 Each class is taught by a professional writer who is adept at helping young writers develop their skills and finding their unique voice.
 This is an online interactive workshop and each course lasts for six weeks.
 Courses include small classes, weekly lectures, writing exercises and expert instruction.
 All participants receive a one year free subscription to Teen Ink magazine.

 Teens can submit interviews with special people in their families or communities for a chance to win an interview with a celebrity.
-Previous teen winners have held exclusive interviews with Hillary Rodham Clinton, Rev. Jesse Jackson, George Lucas, Maya Angelou, R.L.
+Previous teen winners have held exclusive interviews with Hillary Clinton, Rev. Jesse Jackson, Laura Bush, George Lucas, Maya Angelou, R.L.
 Stine, Whoopi Goldberg, Colin Powell and Sen. John Glenn.